semrush/intergalactic/website/docs/components/widget-empty/widget-empty.md

 | ![big widget empty](static/big-empty.png)         | ![medium widget empty](static/medium-empty.png)         | h6 — We have no data to show; p — {Hint message} |
 | ![big widget empty](static/big-empty-filters.png) | ![medium widget empty](static/medium-empty-filters.png) | h6 — We have no data to show; p — {Hint message} |

 > 💡 **Be brief**.
-Do not write too much text in such states.
-Two-three short sentences are enough.
+Do not write too much text in these states.
+Two or three short sentences are enough.

 If your widget has width of less than 300px, you may just insert the heading of the error as the text of `--fs-100` size into such “empty” state: `12px; --lh-100: 1.5;` (12px).
 And hide the explanatory information into the icon `Info` of S size.